 Commercial paper is defined as short-term, unsecured promissory notes issued by financial and non-financial companies to raise short-term cash.
-Financial companies issue commercial paper to support their consumer and/or business lending; non-financial companies issue for operating funds.
+Financial companies issue commercial paper to support their consumer and/or business lending; non-financial companies issue operating funds.

-- Maximum limit: Twenty five percent (25%) of the portfolio; Ten percent (10%) with any one issuer - Maximum Maturity of two hundred seventy (270) days - Limited to 10 percent of the outstanding commercial paper and medium-term notes of any single issuer - Credit requirement: Highest ranking or highest letter and number rating as provided by an NRSRO - Entity issuing the commercial paper must meet the conditions of California Government Code Section 53601(h)(1) or (2)
+- Maximum limit: Forty percent (25%) of the portfolio; ten percent (10%) with any one issuer - Maximum Maturity of two hundred seventy (270) days - Credit requirement: Highest ranking or highest letter and number rating as provided by an NRSRO - Entity issuing the commercial paper must meet the conditions of California Government Code Section 53601(h)(1) or (2)